 The Minds, Media, Machines Integrated Graduate School offers various networking, qualification and support measures to doctoral candidates who participate in one of its member programs or whose doctorate is supervised by a member of the high-profile area Minds, Media, Machines.
 The networking measures include access to the online comunication platform and the MMMIGS handbook as well as the possibility to participate in networking meetings.
 The qualification program includes demand-tailored scientific qualification offers and (in cooperation with BYRD) transferable skills training, both with a focus on topics that are of interest to doctoral candidates from various doctoral programs or working groups.
 In addition, doctoral candidates may apply for financial support for research stays, conference visits or other measures supporting their doctoral projects.

 Offers for supervisors

 The Minds, Media, Machines Integrated Graduate School advises and supports members of the high-profile area Minds, Media, Machines in the design of new structured doctoral programs, in applying for recognition of their existing or new structured doctoral program at the University of Bremen and, if necessary, in applying for third-party funding.
+Please find further information on this website.
 MMM members as well as other principle investigators involved in one of MMMIGS’ member programs receive access to the online communication platform, the MMMIGS handbook, and the other networking offers of the graduate school.
 They are encouraged to contribute to the subject-specific qualification program of the MMMIGS within the scope of their possibilities.
-More information about the MMMIGS advisory services and networking and qualification offers can be found above.
 Feel free to contact us by email if you have any further questions.